ArmanDuha8/machine-learning-threshold-displacement-energy-dataset/README.md

    - Navigate to the `data/` directory to view the raw and processed datasets for monoatomic and polyatomic materials.
    - Detailed metadata is available in `data/monoatomic/metadata.md` and `data/polyatomic/metadata.md`.

-2. **Run Analysis Scripts**
+2. **Run examples**
-   - Use the scripts in `scripts/` to preprocess data, run analyses, or generate figures.
+   - Use the files in `example/` to run your first example.
-   - Example workflows are provided in `example_usage/`.

 3. **Reproduce Results**
-   - Open `scripts/analyze_data.ipynb` for an end-to-end analysis pipeline.
+   - Open `scripts/` for reproducing R-squared values shown in the manuscript.
-   - Figures and tables used in the manuscript can be generated using `generate_figures.py`.

 ---